-NOTE: This operation is not supported when PCIe SSD is configured using the S140 controller.
+- NOTE: This operation is not supported when: - PCle SSD is configured using the S140 controller. - NVMe device is behind PERC 11.

-PCle SSDs support orderly hot swap allowing you to add or remove a device without halting or rebooting the system in which the devices are installed.
+PCIe SSDs support orderly hot swap allowing you to add or remove a device without halting or rebooting the system in which the devices are installed.
 To prevent data loss, you must use the Prepare to Remove operation before physically removing a device.